 have a good overview of what was taking place around the district.

-Junction of Upper Parliament St and Princess Rd
+The Rialto at the junction of Upper Parliament St and Princes Rd in the 60's

 The south end of Liverpool in 1959 was not considered a safe place to